AyoSal/argocd-hybrid/README.md

-How to Install Apigee hybrid helm charts using ArgoCD App of Apps Pattern.
+# How to Install Apigee hybrid helm charts using ArgoCD App of Apps Pattern.

+## Introduction
 This Repo describes steps to install Apigee hybrid with helm charts using ArgoCD in a gitOps style fashion. on a GKE cluster.